-Investment securities gains (losses), net totaled \$(0.8) million in the first quarter of 2019 compared to \$(0.7) million during the same period in 2018.
-The net losses in the first quarters of 2019 and 2018 were due to quarterly fees paid to the counterparties of our prior Visa Class B share sale transactions.
+Investment securities gains (losses), net totaled \$(0.8) million in the second quarter of 2019 compared to \$(1.7) million during the same period in 2018.
+The net losses in the second quarter of 2019 were due to quarterly fees paid to the counterparties of our prior Visa Class B share sale transactions.
+In June 2018, Visa announced a reduction of the conversion ratio of its Class B shares from 1.6483 to 1.6298 effective June 28, 2018.
+As a result, the Company recorded a \$1.0 million liability in June 2018, which represents the amount due to the buyers of our Visa Class B shares in July 2018.
+In addition, the net losses in the second quarter of 2018 included the aforementioned quarterly fees.
 We received these Class B shares in 2008 as part of Visa's initial public offering.
 These shares are transferable only under limited circumstances until they can be converted into the publicly traded Class A shares.
 This conversion will not occur until the settlement of certain litigation which is indemnified by Visa members such as the Company.
 Visa funded an escrow account from its initial public offering to settle these litigation claims.
 Should this escrow account be insufficient to cover these litigation claims, Visa is entitled to fund additional amounts to the escrow account by reducing each member bank's Class B conversion ratio to unrestricted Class A shares.
 Concurrent with each sale of Visa Class B shares, we entered into an agreement with the buyer that requires payment to the buyer in the event Visa further reduces the conversion ratio.
 Based on the existing transfer restriction and the uncertainty of the covered litigation, the remaining 83,014 Visa Class B shares (135,296 Class A equivalents) that we own are carried at a zero cost basis.

-Annuity and insurance income increased by \$1.4 million or 114% in the first quarter of 2019 compared to the same period in 2018.
-This increase was primarily due to a one-time commission received related to insurance products offered through a third-party administrator.
+Annuity and insurance income remained relatively unchanged in the second quarter of 2019 compared to the same period in 2018.
+Annuity and insurance income increased by \$1.3 million or 44% for the first six months of 2019 compared to the same period in 2018 primarily due to a one-time commission received related to insurance products offered through a third-party administrator.